 By Guest Dog Blogger, Penny

-I’m sure my owner has heard at least a few of the myths that are out there and dog behavior myths can be untrue and unfair to us dogs.
-People train their dogs not only to teach good behavior but to form a strong relationship with their dog.
+I’m sure my owner has heard at least a few of the myths out there, and dog behavior myths can be untrue and unfair to us dogs.
+People train their dogs to teach good behavior and form a strong relationship with their dogs.
 I think it’s horrible that there are humans who actually believe and live by these myths!
 They don’t realize that they could be hurting the bond with their dog.

-There are many explanations why a dog might cower and even the friendliest dog could cower if a stranger tries to pat them.
-This could be due to the dog doesn’t like having his collar grabbed, had a frightening experience as a puppy, wasn’t adequately socialized or he could just have a shy personality.
+There are many explanations why a dog might cower, and even the friendliest dog could cower if a stranger tries to pat them.
+This could be because the dog doesn’t like having his collar grabbed, had a frightening experience as a puppy, wasn’t adequately socialized, or could have a shy personality.
 Many people go up to a dog to pat them and lean over their heads.
 It’s scary to have strangers towering over us!
 The best way is to kneel, turn sideways and let the dog approach you.
-Be sure to hold your hand, palm down, and let the dog sniff your hand first, and then attempt to pat the dog without making any sudden moves.
+Be sure to hold your hand, palm down, let the dog sniff your hand first, and then attempt to pat the dog without making any sudden moves.

-Not every human is an extrovert and we’re the same way.
-How social we are could be due to not enough socialization as a puppy, breeding, or just simply what we like.
-Some dogs just don’t care about being around other dogs.
+Not every human is an extrovert, and we’re the same way.
+How social we are could be due to not enough socialization as a puppy, breeding, or simply what we like.
+Some dogs don’t care about being around other dogs.

-This is just a short list of myths, but they seem to be the most common.
+This is just a shortlist of myths, but they seem to be the most common.
 I hope that I’ve been successful in explaining some of these myths to you.
-If not, you can always learn more about Spike’s Dog Blog.
+If not, you can always learn more about us on Spike’s Dog Blog.